-My advice has to do with terminology.
-The terms “homosexual” and “homosexuality” are modern terms (being about 60 years old) that have taken on a meaning that is foreign to preceding generations and civilizations—that being, homosexuals are regarded as a special class of human being.
+Here’s some advice for when discussing homosexuality in the market place: steer clear of using the term terms “homosexual” and “homosexuality.”
+These terms, which have only been around for about 60 years, have taken on a meaning that is foreign to preceding generations and civilizations—that being, homosexuals are regarded as a special class of human being.

 This designation gives homosexuals carte blanch when it comes to their behavior.
 After all, it’s genetic.
 For them not to act in a way consistent with their nature would be, well, unnatural, or so the argument goes.

-Here’s my advice: steer clear of the terms “homosexual” and “homosexuality.”
-Instead, use “homosexual desires” and “Homosexual activity.”
+Instead of using "homosexual" and homosexuality," use “homosexual desires” and “Homosexual activity.”
 Using these terms makes irrelevant the claim that “they are born that way.”
-(By the way, they aren’t born that way.
-Refer to the National Association for Research & Therapy of Homosexuality [NARTH] Web site for the evidence.)
 Here’s how:

 I was born with certain heterosexual desires.
 These desires are good when exercised properly (i.e., for my wife, and for her alone).
 However, if I misdirect these desires (i.e., lust towards another woman), they are bad (immoral).
 When confronted with these misdirected desires, what should I do?
 Should I say, “Hey, it’s natural; I was born with these desires,” and then act upon them?
 No. I’m expected to realize that these desires are misdirected (sinful) and to restrain myself.